clamsproject/aapb-annotations/newshour-namedentity/readme.md

 T3	program_title 51 59	NewsHour
 ```
 ### [`process.py`](process.py)
-Historically, the `process.py` used for this project simply copies the `.ann` files from the raw directory into new directories based on batches for the golds.
+The `process.py` used for this project simply copies the `.ann` files from the raw directory into new directories based on batches for the golds.
-This is done by requesting `.ann` as the format during the running of the `process.py`.
-This script can also convert the `.ann` files to other formats and to create `.mmif`.
+_Previous versions of this script could also convert the `.ann` files to other formats and to create `.mmif`.

-The other code files (`anntoconll.py`, `sentencesplit.py`, `ssplit.py`, `sspostproc.py`) in this repository were copied from [the brat source code](https://github.com/nlplab/brat/tree/master/tools) for conversion into other formats such as `.conll.tsv`.
+Previous version code files (`anntoconll.py`, `sentencesplit.py`, `ssplit.py`, `sspostproc.py`) were copied
+from [the brat source code](https://github.com/nlplab/brat/tree/master/tools) for conversion into other formats such as `.conll.tsv`._

-Please see the docstring of [`process.py`](process.py) for further information.

 ### `golds` data
-exact same `.ann` file again.
+Exact same `.ann` file again.
-* Fields:
-    * (See Above)
-* Example:
-    * (See Above)
+(See Above)